About Us

 DEAI Statement

-NMOA is committed to embedding the principles of diversity, equity, accessibility and inclusion (DEAI) in all aspects of its work and organizational culture.
+The Newark Museum of Art (NMOA) is dedicated to embedding the principles of diversity, equity, accessibility, and inclusion (DEAI) in all aspects of its work and organizational culture.
+In undertaking this work, the Museum is committed to anti-racism–conscious efforts and deliberate actions intended to create equal opportunities for all on both an individual and systemic level.
 Since its founding in 1909, the Museum has been grounded in the belief that art and learning are for everyone.
-Today, as communities across the nation focus on addressing systemic racism and inequality, the Museum reaffirms its dedication to this inclusive vision that has informed its aspirations, if not all of its actions and policies, for over 100 years.
+The Museum reaffirms its dedication to this inclusive vision that has informed its aspirations, if not all of its actions and policies, for over 100 years.

-In undertaking this work, NMOA defines DEAI principles as follows:
+NMOA defines DEAI principles as follows:

 - Diversity – Diversity is all of the factors that shape the experiences, values and perspectives of individuals.
 These include but are not limited to age, mental and physical ability, gender identity, race, national origin, religion, socio-economic status, and sexual orientation.